ibm-cloud-docs/cis/cis-cli-plugin.md

       - `phases` : Skips WAF components for matching requests.
 Valid values are `http_ratelimit`, `http_request_firewall_managed`, and `http_request_sbfm`.
       - `products` : Skips specific security products for matching requests.
 Valid values are `waf`, `rateLimit`, `securityLevel`, `hot`, `bic`, `uaBlock`, and `zoneLockdown`.
       - `response` :  Define a custom response for `block` action.
-         - `status_code` :  Choose an HTTP status code for the response, in the range `400-499`.
+         - `status_code` :  Choose an HTTP status code for the response in the range `400-499`.
          - `content_type` : The content type of a custom response.
 Valid response types are :`text/html`, `text/plain`, `application/json`, `text/xml`.
          - `content` : The response body.
       - `description` : Briefly describes the rule.